mariaminkova13/rhythm/README.md

 - Blog

 ## License
-Licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), meaning that this project is completely free & open-source — with the condition that any derivative works are open-source as well.
+Licensed under the newest version of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), meaning that this project is completely free & open-source — with the condition that any derivative works are open-source as well.
+The full license may be viewed at <LICENSE.md>.

 ## Inspiration
 Inspired by many popular titles.
 If you enjoyed my game, I recommend trying those as well: